paulkarpenko/us-code-ui/uscode/title-46-shipping/chapter-035-carriage-of-passengers.md

 (1) **In general.—** — This section and section 3508 apply to a passenger vessel (as defined in section 2101(31)) that—

-  (A) is authorized to carry at least 250 passengers;
+  (A) is authorized to carry 250 or more passengers;

-  (B) has onboard sleeping facilities for each passenger; and
+  (B) has overnight accommodations for 250 or more passengers; and

   (C) is on a voyage that embarks or disembarks passengers in the United States.